Last updated on 29-Aug-2019

 My mom is a great home cook and I started my adventures in the kitchen learning from her.
 She took culinary courses, didn’t shy away from long recipes and elaborated dishes, and loved to entertain.
 Another influence on my cooking was my paternal grandmother, who was raised on a farm but later lived in the same city as we did and I was able to be around her a lot until I moved to Canada in my 20’s.
 While her food was very rustic – she never seemed to measure anything and cooked from memory – she always had something yummy in the oven or on the stove.
 She remembered our favourites and called us to come over when she made them, and certain homey aromas and flavours still take me back to her kitchen.

 One of these familiar flavours of my childhood is a simple Brazilian-style cornbread.
-It is sweeter than the cornbread I’ve had in the southern USA, and instead of a side dish for savoury meals, is a great “coffee cake”= or a cake that goes well with coffee (served still warm with butter takes it over the top)!
+It is sweeter than the cornbread I’ve had in the southern USA, and instead of a side dish for savoury meals, is a great “coffee cake”= or a cake that goes well with coffee (enjoy warm with butter to take it over the top)!

 Brazilian-style Cornbread with Coconut

 - 1/3 cup coconut oil, melted (or vegetable oil)